 When it comes to safes, it is advised that they are secured to the floor or bolted to the wall otherwise they could become easy prey for burglars, especially if they are small.
 Plus, insurance companies will not cover the loss of any valuables as your insurance policy will be voided.
 Banham offers a wide range of safes in various sizes and with different cash ratings to cover your specific needs.

 Preventing someone from entering your home could come down to something as simple as a letterbox protector.
 Usually overlooked by most homeowners, letterbox protectors can deny intruders access to your premises as burglars are known to utilise objects to manipulate locks or even retrieve your keys from the outside through the letterbox.

 There are some additional burglar-deterring security tips you should also consider:

-- Don’t share your travelling plans or your daily schedule on social media, as burglars have been known to monitor social networks to identify when you are not at home.
+Don’t share your traveling plans or your daily schedule on social media, as burglars have been known to monitor social networks to identify when you are not at home.

 If your house has a front or backyard, maintain your landscaping.

 Hide valuables from plain sight; for example, don’t leave your expensive laptop on the coffee table, which is visible through the front window.